HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/couches.md

 # Loot & More

-The Brown Couch is actually a group of seperate couch parts which are treated as individual obstacles.
+The Brown Couch is actually a group of separate couch parts which are treated as individual obstacles.
 This allows for the hitbox of the Brown Couch to be flexible.

 # History